juanschallibaum/Nuk3Gh0st/README.md

 - Can hide ports TCP and UDP of IPv4 and even IPv6.
 - Easy to use, easy to build and compiles cleanly withouth any warning.
 - Can enable rootkit at startup, supporting sysv-init, upstart and systemd.
+- Disables SELINUX if it is present, to load rootkit and enable it at startup withouth problems.

 ## Functionality